 How Does the EU Cybersecurity Act Affect American Businesses?

-As more U.S. businesses expand to offer their services oversees, they are facing new challenges in regards to how they do business in the European Union.
+As more U.S. businesses expand to offer their services overseas, they are facing new challenges in regard to how they do business in the European Union.
 Since the EU Cybersecurity Act took effect in 2019, companies are scrambling to understand whether this specific set of regulations impacts them.

 Upon hearing the words “cyber security,” many U.S. companies believe that the act only applies to banks, credit cards, or companies that are involved directly in customer’s payment transactions.
 Other businesses assume that because they are following cybersecurity rules set forth by the United States government that these laws will also cover EU Cybersecurity Act parameters.
 However, they are still not fully aware of how the law impacts them.